yaoyao-liu/URL-Redirect-zh/README.md

 TTL: 10 min
 ```

-Third, change the contents of the "CNAME" file in the repo to your domain.
+Third, change the contents of the [CNAME](./CNAME) file in the repo to your domain.

-Fourth, replace the URL is the "index.html" to whatever your want.
+Fourth, replace the URL is the [index.html](./index.html) to whatever your want.